 Inpatient alcohol rehab uses a combination of therapies and techniques to help you overcome addiction.
 Counseling is one of the essential parts of rehab.
 Individual and group sessions are the most common interventions.
 However, therapists can use a range of strategies to meet your needs.

 Cognitive behavioral therapy is commonly a part of alcohol rehab.
 It helps you address negative thoughts and emotions.
 You learn how to turn them into positive feelings and thoughts so that your behavior is more productive.
 You also learn skills to help you avoid drug use triggers and stay sober.

 Dialectical behavior therapy builds your coping skills and confidence so that you can handle stress.
 It also helps you learn to control your emotions to avoid outbursts.

 Rehab centers have started to incorporate more holistic treatments into alcohol recovery as well.
 These are non-medical methods that complement evidence-based therapies.
 Some examples include acupuncture, massage, and yoga.
 These methods can treat physical and spiritual symptoms of addiction and help balance your mind.

 Experiential therapy is a type of holistic care that encompasses more hands-on treatments.
-Art therapy, equine therapy and ropes courses (not available for TL & IOP), are examples.
+Art therapy and ropes courses (not available for TL & IOP), are examples.
 These methods help you work through repressed emotions and improve how you communicate with others.

 How Long Does Inpatient Rehab Last?